Sunday, May 31, 2020

 Living Our Best Normal

-We want to live our best life.
+We want to live our best lives.
 That is not just an aspiration but a realization of our life purpose.
-Our goals and dreams are what fuel our being towards not just success but also fulfillment -- our heart's desire.
+Our goals and dreams fuel our being toward not just success but also fulfillment—our heart's desire.

-In these times, we are now one world and one humanity, which used to be divided by the color of our skin, the amount of money in our wallet or in a bank, divided by religious affiliation and social status.
+In these times, we are now one world and one humanity, a beautiful tapestry of diversity that used to be divided by the color of our skin, the amount of money in our wallet or bank, and religious affiliation and social status.
+Our differences now unite us in a shared experience.

 We are slowly adapting to a 'new normal,' which is an initiation of how much we have learned about survival skills and the test of our life's top priorities.

-In the 'new normal,' people may realize that money may not save a life at some point.
-That money isn't our ultimate purpose of living.
-And the health we sacrificed for cash will be gone when we lose the battle.
+In the 'new normal,' people may realize that money may sometimes not save a life, that it isn't our ultimate purpose, and that the health we sacrifice for cash will be gone when we lose the battle.

-Living in the city would start to lose the appeal, and people will see the value of life in the rural area-- in the countryside.
+Living in the city would start to lose appeal, and people would see the value of life in the rural area-- in the countryside.

 Between life in the city and in a rural area, the 'new normal' would point the arrow to the less crowded place where one can breathe fresher air and enjoy a fantastic view of the natural environment free from pollution.

-And hearing from someone I highly respect, Master Del Pe, a Modern Sage and an International Life Mentor, inspired people about living not just the 'new normal' but living our 'new best normal' because we put the highest priority on health and wellness to survive and live longer, we strive to live with our best self no matter the challenges and threat that will arise on years to come.
+And hearing from someone I highly respect, Master Del Pe, a Modern Sage, and an International Life Mentor, inspired people about living not just the 'new normal' but living our 'new best normal'-a life where we prioritize health and wellness, strive to live with our best self, and adapt to the challenges and threats that will arise in the future.

-To live our most extraordinary life and our 'new best normal' is beyond living not just a safe and secure life but a sustainable life we all deserve.
+To live our most extraordinary life and our 'new best normal' is to go beyond a safe and secure life to a sustainable one we all deserve.
+Sustainable living promotes a healthier environment and enhances our well-being, allowing us to live our best lives.

 © 2020 Del Cusay